Cristian-Baeza/Cristian-Baeza/README.md

 ### 🌎 Hola Mundo!

 - 🦒 About me ...
-Originally from 🇲🇽 Mexico City, I am a Marine Corps veteran and a current summer intern at ShopRunner.
+Originally from 🇲🇽 Mexico City, I am a Marine Corps veteran, graduate student at BU and a summer intern at ShopRunner.
 Currently pursuing my love for software development and teaching.
 Always striving to keep a positive attitude, strong work ethic and a sense of humor.

-- 🔭 I’m currently working on ...
-Group Project!
-D8Nite app
 - 🌱 I’m currently learning  ...
-Python, OOP, SQL, Vue.js
+Work: [Kotlin, Ktor, Snowflake], Personal: [Vue, Docker, AWS RDS]
 - 🤔 I’m looking for help with ...
 Redux/Thunk.
 I curse thee.
 Dishonor on you.
 Dishonor on your cow.
 - 💬 Ask me about ...
 React-Native, basketball, jiujitsu
 - ⚡ Fun fact: ...
 Mi familia es de Guadalajara pero crecí en la Ciudad de México and I am a Marine Corps Vet